-Waikato Regional Council proposes increase to minimum area for subdivisions
+Waikato Regional Council proposes an increase to minimum area for subdivisions.

 If you have been watching Council proposals for updating rural subdivision rules in the Waikato District you will well know that change is afoot.
 Be aware that this may take away some ‘rights’ that you currently enjoy.

 Whilst some farmers in Northern Waikato (the old Franklin District) may benefit from this change if they haven’t subdivided in recent times, the impact for those within the old District Boundary could well be negative, depending on the size of their current titles.